 From the 10 June 2020, the following visiting arrangements will be in place at all SCC facilities.

 Visitors will NOT be permitted to enter the facility if:

 - They are unwell in anyway, including having symptoms of fever or respiratory infection.

 - They are not vaccinated against influenza.

-All other visitors will be permitted in SCC metropolitan residential care facilities, but must meet the following requirements:
+All other visitors meeting face to face with residents must meet the following requirements:

 - Have no fever or elevated body temperature (a temperature of less than 37.5 degrees Celsius is required.
 The temperature of all visitors will be taken prior to entering a facility by infrared non-contact digital thermometers.

-- Have not returned from any travel in the past 14 days.
+- Have not returned from any interstate and overseas travel in the past 14 days.